THE INSIDE SCOOP ON NURSING SIMULATION FROM 2 EXPERTS

 NURSING SIMULATION’S ADVANTAGES OVER PROVIDER-BASED CLINICAL EXPERIENCES

 “When we send students to clinical, we are really at the mercy of the patients that are there,” said Dr. Phillips.
 “But, with simulation and virtual environments, we can create and provide consistent experiences for students.”

 For those who believe screen-based simulation can’t deliver the emotional impact of real-life clinical, Dr. Phillips advised setting aside such concerns.
 “I’ve personally experienced, in virtual environments, feeling nervous that my patient was going to crump on me or was going to stop breathing,” she said.
 “I’ve seen in my previous work that when students saw a patient wasn’t doing well, they had a visceral reaction to it, even though it was on a computer screen.

 “So, I know that we can learn in a simulated type of environment.
 I know that it can affect students’ processes and how they make decisions later on in their careers.”

-Besides giving students authentic emotional experiences, simulation tools — such as Real Life Clinical Reasoning, a screen-based platform that ATI recently updated — can develop students’ critical thinking, clinical decision-making, and clinical judgment skills.
+Besides giving students authentic emotional experiences, nursing simulation tools — such as Real Life Clinical Reasoning, a screen-based platform from ATI — can develop students’ critical thinking, clinical decision-making, and clinical judgment skills.